Romes8/attendance_system/README.md

 1. Design architecture - overall picture of system with description
 2. Data flow
 3. Scalability
+4. Clear requirements - state we have no parallel classes

 Steps how to build django app